Languages of Madagascar: Historical overview of French influence

+Independence and Malagasyization

+Madagascar gained independence in 1960, adopting a French-style republic model with an emphasis on integrating rural populations into development efforts, especially through education.
+However, the Malagasy educational system, modeled after the colonial system, struggled to effectively socialize and educate the lower classes.

+In 1972, nationalist student and scholar uprisings led to the Malagasyization movement, replacing French with Malagasy as the language of instruction and refocusing content on Madagascar.
+Despite its intent, Malagasyization exacerbated disparities between underprivileged students, who had no other access to French, and the Francophone urban bourgeoisie.
+From 1985 onwards, Malagasyization policies were reversed, and French was gradually reintroduced into education, starting with secondary education in 1990 and primary education in 1992.
+Since the late 1980s, French has seen a resurgence in the educational system.

+Nowadays

 No official languages were mentioned in the Constitution of 1992.
 Instead, Malagasy was named the national language; however, many sources still claimed that Malagasy and French were official languages, as they were de facto.
 In April 2000, a citizen brought a legal case on the grounds that the publication of official documents in the French language only was unconstitutional.
 The High Constitutional Court observed in its decision that, in the absence of a language law, French still had the character of an official language.